Ski Boot Glossary

 Soma Tech Offset- In many of Fishers boots they use Soma Technology.
 This allows the lower shell to be slightly offset to the outside allowing the skier to stand in an abducted stance.
 The offset crates a more natural stance for the skier.
 The result is many skiers will reduce the amount their knees and ankles twist inward as they flex forward.
 Many people can notice this standing in their living room.
 Put your feet parallel to each other and flex forward.
 Your knees will probably flex inward.
 Now point your toes outward a few degrees and again flex your knees forward.
 You may notice that your knees do not twist inward as you flex forward.
 That is the goal of the Soma Technology.

-Click here to view an extensive dictionary of foot alignment, orthotics and ski boot terms.
+Click here to view an extensive dictionary of foot alignment, insoles and ski boot terms.

 - Ski Boots